NehaAnalyst/Cyclistic-Bike-Share-Analysis./README.md

-# Cyclistic Bike-Share Analysis 🚴‍♂️
+# Google Data Analytics Capstone: Complete a Case Study -- Cyclistic Bike-Share Analysis 🚴‍♂️

 ## **Project scenario**
 You are a junior data analyst working for a business intelligence consultant.
 You have been at your job for six months, and your boss feels you are ready for more responsibility.
 He has asked you to lead a project for a brand new client — this will involve everything from defining the business task all the way through presenting your data-driven recommendations.
 You will choose the topic, ask the right questions, identify a fresh dataset and ensure its integrity, conduct analysis, create compelling data visualizations, and prepare a presentation.